avtrokhachev/SteamItems/worker/README.md

 # WARNING #

-This service was written about a year ago and have not benn modified since then.
+This service was written about a year ago and have not been modified since then.
 Code is old and deprecated, tests coverage also sucks.
 Just trust than it's working until further refactoring

+# General information #

+This microservice is responsible for parsing SteamCommunityMarket to collect information about SteamItems.
+After getting information about any SteamItem, he goes to API microservice to update information about it there.

 # How to setup project #